cncf/tag-contributor-strategy/website/content/maintainers/github/templates/required/governance-maintainer.md

 ### Code of Conduct

-This text assumes that your Maintainer Council themselves is the first recipient of most CoC reports.
+This text assumes that your Maintainer Council is the first recipient of most CoC reports.
 If you wish reports to go straight to the CNCF Code of Conduct Committee without the involvement of maintainers, then use this language
 instead: